mariamhergnyan/PointNet/README.md

 # 3D Object Classification with PointNet

+The data can be downloaded from the following link: https://modelnet.cs.princeton.edu/

 Run the `train_pointnet.py` script in order to lanch training.
 ## Hyper Parameters tuning with Ray